-.96 Statutory Evaluation Allowance (SEA) - The agency must notify the property owner of the availability of a statutory evaluation allowance not to exceed \$750 to help defray the owner's expenses actually incurred in evaluating the agency's offer.
-This statutory requirement only applies to offers made under the threat of eminent domain.
-Therefore, when an agency's offer is NOT under threat of eminent domain, either by choice or regulation (such as early/advance or voluntary acquisitions), the agency does NOT have to notify the owner of the \$750 SEA.
-An agency is not prohibited from offering the \$750 SEA on non-eminent domain offers; however, FHWA will not participate in the cost.
-Agencies must be consistent in their policy to offer (or not offer) the \$750 SEA to property owners, and apply it uniformly.
+.96 Statutory Evaluation Allowance (SEA) - The local agency must notify the property owner of the availability of a SEA not to exceed \$750 to help defray the owner's expenses actually incurred in evaluating the agency's offer.
+Reimbursement made to the property owner shall not be delayed due to negotiated settlement or project delays.

+The SEA requirement only applies to offers made under the threat of eminent domain.
+Therefore, when a local agency's offer is NOT under threat of eminent domain, either by choice or regulation (such as early/advance or voluntary acquisitions), the local agency does NOT have to notify the owner of the \$750 SEA.
+A local agency is not prohibited from offering the \$750 SEA on non-eminent domain offers; however, FHWA will not participate in the cost.
+Local agencies must be consistent in their policy on whether to offer the \$750 SEA to property owners, and apply it uniformly.